 - Triggering emails based on actions your subscribers take or don’t take (opened a specific campaign but not clicked a link etc).

-One of the most challenging parts of email marketing is to get more email subscribers and equally challenging to keep them to your list.
-When someone joins your list, it is not granted that they will stay on your list forever.
+One of the most challenging parts of email marketing is getting more subscribers; keeping them on your list is equally tricky.
+When someone joins your list, it is not guaranteed that they will stay on your list forever.

-Email automation can help you improve subscriber retention by sending emails to your subscribers in pre-defined periods i.e. immediately after they join your list, after 10 days, 20 days, etc.
+Email automation can help you improve subscriber retention by sending emails to your subscribers in pre-defined periods, such as immediately after they join your list, after 10 days, 20 days, etc.

-This way, you keep your subscribers engaged and stay on your list for longer.
+This way, you keep your subscribers engaged and stay on your list longer.

-If you have a big email list, the cost of maintaining a subscription with an email marketing tool will be high.
-One of the ways to cover your costs is to use the email automation features and makes more sales.
+Maintaining a subscription with an email marketing tool will be expensive if you have a big email list.
+One way to cover your costs is to use the email automation features and increase sales.

-Without using automation, email marketing can easily become a non-profit activity so it’s wiser to utilize the features you are paying for.
+Email marketing can quickly become a non-profit activity without automation, so it is highly recommended that you utilize the features you are paying for.

 How Email Automation Works